jpt13653903/LaTeX_UCT_Report/README.md

 ### Building All Options

-There is a special make target `all_options`, which generates output for all 8 combinations of the option flags for the Article and Report types.
+There is a special make target `all_options`, which generates output for all 8 combinations of the option flags for both Article and Report types.
+The resulting PDFs are saved in the [`Output`](Output) folder.

 ## License